Bronze Expedition options trial

 Does the person undertaking this dual role need to be an Accredited Assessor?

-No, for the purpose of this trial someone who is presently a Supervisor can fulfil the Assessor role by using the combined Supervisor/Assessor role description to ensure that the 20 conditions are met.
+No, for the purpose of this trial only someone who is presently a Supervisor can fulfil the Assessor role by using the Combined Assessor and Supervisor role description to ensure that the 20 conditions are met.
 The sheet also helps to ensure that all the pre-expedition checks, normally undertaken by an Assessor, are understood.
+If this option were to be made available on a permanent basis, beyond the 2018 trials, then we would require adults to undertake training for this new combined role.

 What guidance is there for this combined role?

-We have produced a role description document for anyone undertaking this combined role.
+We have produced a Combined Assessor and Supervisor role description for anyone undertaking this combined role.
 It gives full details of the responsibilities of both the Supervisor and Assessor roles and references the relevant pages in the Expedition Guide for further information.
 It also includes an ‘Expedition 20 Conditions’ checklist as a reference to make sure nothing is overlooked.

 Does this affect the Assessor report?